 “Action cures fear.”

-Finger to chin, head kinked to the side, Mary asks, “Doesn’t all this make you feel bad about yourself?”
+Finger to her chin, head kinked to the side, Mary asked, “Doesn’t all this make you feel bad about yourself?”
 Mary was thirty years my senior.

-By the time I was thirty-four I knew what she was feeling.
-I sat arms folded at my desk, head flopped on my forearms.
+By the time I was thirty-four, I knew what she was feeling.
+I sat arms folded at my desk; head flopped on my forearms.
 “I feel like a loser.
 This isn’t the life I wanted.
 I've worked so hard, I must be a loser.”
-I surrendered to the fact that I’d read all these self-development books, I’d taken action and worked hard, sometimes until 2am in the morning, with little to show for it.
+I surrendered to the fact that I’d read all these self-development books.
+I’d taken action and worked hard, sometimes until 2 am, with little to show for it.

 Delving deeper into my own story played a vital part in giving me the courage to open the gate of surrender.
 And it will help you too.
 When people ask me, “What’s the best self-development book you’ve ever read?”
 I answer:

-After 26 years of reading non-fiction self-development books and autobiographies, as well as interviewing over 60 people about their life stories and moments, I have come to the conclusion the most life changing book you will ever read is your own story ... even if you never publish or share.
+After 26 years of reading non-fiction self-development books and autobiographies, as well as interviewing over 60 people about their life stories and moments, I have come to the conclusion that the most life-changing book you will ever read is your own story ... even if you never publish or share.

-Here’s just a few of the results I’ve seen when people share their story …
+Here are just a few of the results I’ve seen when people share their stories …

 - They become more understanding and less judgmental of themselves, dramatically improving their confidence and self-esteem.

-- They receive a deeper understanding and greater empathy toward other people, therefore improving their relationships.
+- They receive a deeper understanding and greater empathy toward other people, thus improving their relationships.

 - Their friends and family are able to experience them in a new way.
 Many received recognition and admiration from friends and family in a way they hadn’t before.